Shell (projectile): Sizes

 The caliber of a shell is its diameter.
 Depending on the historical period and national preferences, this may be specified in millimeters, centimeters, or inches.
 The length of gun barrels for large cartridges and shells (naval) is frequently quoted in terms of the ratio of the barrel length to the bore size, also called caliber.
 For example, the 16"/50 caliber Mark 7 gun is 50 calibers long, that is, 16"×50=800"=66.7 feet long.
 Some guns, mainly British, were specified by the weight of their shells (see below).

-Explosive rounds as small as 12.7 x 82 mm and 13 x 64 mm have been used on aircraft and armored vehicles, but their small explosive yield have led some nations to limit their explosive rounds to 20mm (.78 in) or larger.
+Explosive rounds as small as 12.7 x 82 mm and 13 x 64 mm have been used on aircraft and armoured vehicles, but their small explosive yields have led some nations to limit their explosive rounds to 20mm (.78 in) or larger.
 International Law precludes the use of explosive ammunition for use against individual persons, but not against vehicles and aircraft.
 The largest shells ever fired during war were those from the German super-railway guns, Gustav and Dora, which were 800 mm (31.5 in) in caliber.
 Very large shells have been replaced by rockets, missiles, and bombs.
-Today the largest shells in common use are 155 mm (6.1 in).
+Today shells exceeding 155 mm (6.1 in) are much less commonly used, with the exception of certain dated legacy systems.
+The 203mm Soviet-era 2S7 Pion is a noteworthy example, seeing regular usage throughout the Russo-Ukrainian War by the armed forces of both countries.
+Ukraine was able to continue fielding these heavy howitzers thanks to 203mm shells donated by the US, formerly used by the now-retired M110 howitzer.

 Gun calibers have standardized around a few common sizes, especially in the larger range, mainly due to the uniformity required for efficient military logistics.
-Artillery shells of 105 and 155 mm for artillery with 105 and 120 mm for tank guns are common in NATO allied countries.
-Artillery shells of 122, 130, and 152 mm with tank gun ammunition of 100, 115, and 125 mm calibers remain in common usage among the regions of Eastern Europe, Western Asia, Northern Africa, and Eastern Asia.
+Shells of 105 and 155 mm for artillery with 105 and 120 mm for tank guns are common in NATO allied countries.
+Shells of 122, 130, and 152 mm for artillery with 100, 115, and 125 mm for tank guns, remain in common usage among the regions of Eastern Europe, Western Asia, Northern Africa, and Eastern Asia.
 Most common calibers have been in use for many decades, since it is logistically complex to change the caliber of all guns and ammunition stores.